 Another reason rolled roofing is not widely used in residences is that there aren’t many available styles or colors with rolled roofing.
-It is mostly used in building where appearance isn’t important.
+It is mostly used in buildings where appearance isn’t important.

 Synthetic roofing materials

 One of the benefits of synthetic slate shingles is that they are not as fragile and are less expensive than authentic slate.
-Various synthetic roofing options have a number of options that make then adaptable to various styles of houses.
-You will want to make sure and do you research in order the make sure of the quality of the materials.
+Various synthetic roofing options have a number of options that make them adaptable to various styles of houses.
+You will want to make sure and do your research in order the make sure of the quality of the materials.